 On the eve of the Brexit vote, in June 2016, we applied for our visas.
 Two weeks later, after the majority of Brits had voted to leave the European Union, we told our friends and family we were moving to the other side of the world, to live, sight unseen.

 In September 2016, nine months after our resolution to relocate, we flew with our two sons (aged 14 and 17) from Brisbane to the UK.
 With two suitcases each, we flew to Edinburgh via London and caught a bus onto Glasgow.
 We had moved to Scotland.

 Within three months we were living like locals.
 The boys were at school, we were in full-time employment and on days off we explored like tourists.

-More than a year later, we celebrated our second Christmas in Scotland with a beautiful white Boxing Day.
-A winter wonderland.
-We have better full-time jobs with great career prospects and our boys are contributing to our local community in their own unique ways.
+Nearly 5 years later, we are weeks away from achieving our goal and getting ‘settled status’ when our Indefinite Leave to Remain is approved.
+We have better full-time jobs with great career prospects and we are contributing to our local community in our own unique ways.

 We still miss our family and friends back in Australia but with the help of the Internet and WhatsApp, we communicate in words and pictures on a daily basis.
 Most importantly, we all understand that life goes on no matter where we live.
 Our love grows and at the end of the day we all look up at nearly the same stars at night.

 I finally came to the conclusions that we are more than just children who love our parents.
 We are more than just parents who love our children.
 We are individuals who love life, with a beautiful life to live.
 So together, we chose to live our best possible life, where we want, now.